 This method checks if the user have completed all the fields needed for that section.

-The "scope" (section) is a group of fields configured in Coke ID for a web client.
+The "scope" (section) is a group of fields configured in DruID for a web client.

-A section can be also defined as a "part" (section) of the website (web client) that only can be accesed by a user who have filled a set of personal information configured in Coke ID (all of the fields required for that section).
+A section can be also defined as a "part" (section) of the website (web client) that only can be accesed by a user who have filled a set of personal information configured in DruID (all of the fields required for that section).

 This method is commonly used for promotions or sweepstakes: if a user wants to participate in a promotion, the web client must ensure that the user have all the fields filled in order to let him participate.